 - Help your child to find out as much as possible about the courses and qualifications they can do.
 It will help your child if you also attend the careers interview. - Gently challenge a choice they are thinking of that concerns you.
-For example, if you feel that they have not done enough research, or if you feel they have underestimated their ability or are being influenced by what their friends are taking.
-Please email a subject teacher if you need more information. - Your child is more likely to succeed if their choices fit their interests and abilities. - Help them to identify these by encouraging them to discuss how they feel about different lessons, spare time activities, tests, examinations and practical projects. - If your child has no clear plans at this stage, encourage them to opt for a broad range of courses.
-If they have a particular career in mind, they may need specific experience, subjects, qualifications and grades to do it.
-Look at course entry requirements in online prospectuses and, for higher education courses that interest them, on the university websites and www.ucas.com.
+For example, if you feel that they have not their friends are taking.
+Please email a subject teacher if you need more information. - Your child is more likely to succeed if their choices fit their interests and abilities. - Help them to identify these by encouraging them to discuss how they feel about different lessons, spare time activities, tests, examinations and practical projects. - them, on the university websites and www.ucas.com.